fithamlak/Awsome-books-ES6/Readme.md

 - **Can I download and use the project?**

-  - Yes, the project is open source, you can downloa and use it as you wish.
+  - Yes, the project is open source, you can download and use it as you wish.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>